 Is it an arcade game or a serious esports game?
+Or is it a sandbox game?
 Is it a top-down racing game or not?
-Is it about multiplayer or hotlapping or something else?
-Is it about racing or is it like Fall Guys with cars - and what’s the deal with other mods like sumo and soccer?
-Is it going to be a Rocket League clone after all?
+Is it about multiplayer or single-player?
+Is it about racing or is it like Fall Guys with cars?
+What’s the deal with other mods like sumo, tag, capture-the-flag and soccer?
+Is it a Rocket League clone?
+With missiles, is it a battle racer after all?
 Why are there so many settings to tune?
 What exactly is the main focus?

 These are all valid questions asked by people who learn about Turbo Sliders Unlimited and get exposed to its numerous features.
 Before answering the questions, let’s tell a bit more about the game and what makes it different from most other games!